So you’ve got a great business idea…you need to find and analyse key competitors to know where you stand in the market.

 Be diligent and honest

-What we’ve covered here will give you valuable insight into finding and analysing your competitors.
+What we’ve covered here will give you valuable insight into finding and analyse key competitors.
 Finding your competitors is the easier part of the market research process.
-Analysing them is where you need to ensure you’re completing the process properly.
+To analyse key competitors is where you need to ensure you’re completing the process properly.
 The best businesses are built on solid market research data, it provides the foundations for a lot of your business decisions.

 Try not to overthink all of these tips I’ve given you here.
 The best ways to approach market research are with an open mind and little bias about your competitors.
 Going in with a negative approach is only going to invalidate your research you’ve spent time working on.